Kevin Jerome Everson: Exhibitions

-Everson's films have been the subject of mid-career retrospectives at the Modern and Contemporary Art Museum, Seoul, Korea (February 2017); Viennale (2014); Visions du Reel, Nyon, Switzerland (2012), The Whitney Museum of American Art, NY and Media City Film Festival (2011) and Centre Pompidou, Paris in 2009.
+Everson's films have been featured at the Modern and Contemporary Art Museum, Seoul, Korea (February 2017); Viennale (2014); Visions du Reel, Nyon, Switzerland (2012), The Whitney Museum of American Art, NY and Media City Film Festival (2011) and Centre Pompidou, Paris in 2009.
 His work has been featured at the 2008, 2012, and 2017 Whitney Biennials, the 2010, 2011, 2013, 2014, 2015, 2016, 2017, and 2018 Media City Film Festivals, and the 2013 Sharjah Biennial.

 Awards and fellowships

 Everson received the 2012 Alpert Award for Film/Video.

 He has received fellowships from the Guggenheim, NEA, NEH, Ohio Arts Council, and the Virginia Museum of Fine Arts, an American Academy Rome Prize, grants from the Wexner Center for the Arts, Creative Capital and the Mid-Atlantic, residencies at Mobile Frames / Media City Film Festival (Windsor/Detroit), Hallwalls Contemporary Arts Center, Yaddo and MacDowell Colony, and numerous university fellowships.

 In 2019, he received the 24th Annual Heinz Award in the Arts and Humanities for "a prolific body of documentary, art and short-form films that offer diverse portrayals of the lives and experiences of working-class African Americans, and poignantly explore the concepts of labor and work."

 In 2021, he was selected as jury member for International competition section of 74th Locarno Film Festival held from 4 to 14 August.